Ramanamuniyan/Inverted-Search-using-hashtable/README.md

 ---

 ## 📈 Future Enhancements
 - [ ] Add file change detection to auto-update index
-- [ ] Export database to JSON or XML format
 - [ ] Implement partial-word and phrase search
 - [ ] Add user interface with command history
 - [ ] Integrate stop-word removal (ignore common words like "the", "and")